2017-18 Outstanding Mentoring Awards

 Outstanding Graduate Program Community Award

 This award will recognize a graduate program/department that proactively works to ensure that graduate or graduate professional students understand the professional expectations in their field and related disciplines.
-This might include (but need not be limited to) some of the following activities: effective orientations and annual progress reports, sustained career and professional development programing, a rich intellectual climate as evidenced through colloquia, seminars, etc. The program will receive $5000 from the Graduate School to support graduate program activities.
+This might include (but need not be limited to) some of the following activities: effective orientations and annual progress reports, sustained career and professional development programing, a rich intellectual climate as evidenced through colloquia, seminars, etc. The program will receive $5000 in 2018-19 from the Graduate School to support graduate program activities.

 Outstanding Faculty Mentor Award

 This award will recognize a faculty member who works to ensure that his/her students meet program expectations and milestones, and provides multiple enriched career and professional development opportunities (through, e.g., research experiences that go beyond the requirements of the dissertation, professional development and networking opportunities, community engagement experiences, enhanced teaching preparation, collaborative research/ scholarship/ creative activities).
 Two awards will be available this year, one for an assistant professor/early associate (2-3 years in associate rank) and one for more senior associate and full professors. $1500 awards (each) in 2018-19 to support mentoring activities.

 Outstanding Doctoral Student Mentor Award